 Garmin smartwatches are some of the most feature-packed wearables out there, but they didn’t actually gain music support until 2018.
-Since this feature is still relatively new to the ecosystem, there are only a handful of music streaming services available on Garmin devices today.
+There are only a handful of music streaming services available on Garmin devices today.
 Below, you’ll find a list of all the Garmin music services available and how to set each one up.

 Which music services work with your Garmin smartwatch?

 A total of four music streaming services are compatible with Garmin watches: